mc-hamster/yado/README.md

 1. Install Arduino IDE (It's a horrible environment, but easiest to get going): http://arduino.cc
 2. Install board support for the ESP8266: https://github.com/esp8266/Arduino
+ 1. Select your NodeMCU from the board menu.
 3. Install  USB to TTL Bridge Drivers
  1. CH341 : http://www.electrodragon.com/w/CH341 (older nodemcu)
- 2. CP2102 : .... (newer nodemcu)
+ 2. CP2102 : Mac - Drivers built in.
+Windows - Use windows update. (newer nodemcu)
 4. Load the Yagdo code into the Arduino IDE
-5. Change the settings in the "defaults" section of the YADO source code.
-6. Compile and load the code into your nodemcu dev board.
-(Select the esp8266 from the boards menu).
+5. Compile and load the code into your nodemcu dev board.

 ### Optional